-- iii.
-DBS Update Service Individuals can join the DBS update service at the point that an application for a new DBS check is made.
-If the individual is already part of the update service Knightsbridge School will use the service to check no information has been added to their check since its issue.
-Before doing so the school will always obtain consent from the individual to carry out the online check, confirm the DBS Certificate matches the individuals identity and examine the original certificate to ensure its valid for the role and the level of check is appropriate. - iv.
+- iv.
 Three-month rule: It is not necessary for the School to undertake a DBS check where an individual has worked in a school or further education college in England in the three months prior to commencing work at the School.
 However, if an individual commences work at the School in such circumstances we are still required to undertake a fresh Barred List check on all staff undertaking regulated activity using the Teaching Regulation Agency's (TRA) Employer Access Service.
 It is the School's practice to undertake DBS checks on all new appointments to the workforce prior to commencement of employment. - v.
 DBS for Overseas applicants: DBS checks will still be requested for applicants with recent periods of overseas residence and those with little or no previous UK residence. - vi.
 Receipt of DBS Check: The DBS issues a DBS disclosure certificate to the subject of the check only, rather than to the School.
 It is a condition of employment with the School that the original disclosure certificate is provided to the school prior to the individual's start date.
 Employment will remain conditional upon the original certificate being provided and it being considered satisfactory by the School.
 In line with the Data Protection Act 2018 the school will not retain a copy of the DBS. - vii.
 Delay in receipt of DBS Check: If there is a delay in receiving a DBS disclosure the Head has discretion to allow an individual to begin work pending receipt of the disclosure.
 This will only be allowed if all other checks, including a clear check of the Barred List, have been completed, a risk assessment conducted and appropriate supervision put in place.
 Where an individual has worked in a school or further education college in England in the three months prior to commencing work at the School and already has a valid DBS as a result of this, supervision may not be necessary.

-viii.
+This risk assessment will be reviewed by the Head every two weeks until the delayed DBS has arrived and checked by HR. - viii.
 Disclosure of Convictions: The school is aware that certain convictions will not be disclosed by the DBS in line with current regulations.
 However, there a large number of offences, which includes certain sexual, violent and other offences that are considered so serious they will always be disclosed, regardless of when they took place or of the person's previous or subsequent criminal record.
 The list of "specified offences" can be found at: